$P=W$ via $\mathcal{H}_2$: Acknowledgments

 \section{Acknowledgments}

 We are thankful to Mark Andrea de Cataldo, Ben Davison, Eugene Gorsky, Lothar G\"ottsche, Andrei Negu{\c{t}}, Alexei Oblomkov, Lev Rozansky, Kostya Tolmachov, Eric Vasserot for useful discussions.

+Tam\'as Hausel was partially supported by FWF grant “Geometry of the tip of the global nilpotent cone” no. P 35847.
 Anton Mellit is supported by the consolidator grant No. 101001159 ``Refined invariants in combinatorics, low-dimensional topology and geometry of moduli spaces'' of the European Research Council.
-Alexandre Minets is supported by the starter grant ``Categorified Donaldson-Thomas Theory'' No. 759967 of the European Research Council.
+Alexandre Minets was supported by the starter grant ``Categorified Donaldson-Thomas Theory'' No. 759967 of the European Research Council.
+Olivier Schiffmann is partially supported by the PNRR grant CF 44/14.11.2022 and would like to thank the Simion Stoilow Institute of Mathematics of the Romanian Academy for its hospitality and great working conditions.